 A monoclonal antibody is a type of targeted therapy.
 It is directed against a specific protein in the cancer cells, and it does not affect cells that do not have that protein.
 Rituximab (Rituxan) is a monoclonal antibody used to treat many different types of B-cell lymphoma.
 Rituximab works by targeting a cell-surface molecule called CD20.
 When the antibody attaches to this antigen, some lymphoma cells die and others appear to become more susceptible to chemotherapy.
 Rituximab can be used either alone or in combination with chemotherapy for people with Waldenstrom’s macroglobulinemia.
 Although it is quite effective by itself, there is increasing evidence that, for people with most types of B-cell non-Hodgkin lymphoma, rituximab works better when combined with chemotherapy.
 Other anti-CD20 antibodies include obinutuzumab (Gazyva) and ofatumomab (Arzerra).

 Another targeted therapy, called ibrutinib (Imbruvica), works to target BTK proteins in cancerous B-cells.
 Ibrutinib was approved in January 2015 by the Food and Drug Administration (FDA) as a treatment for Waldenstrom’s macroglobulinemia, after earlier approvals for 2 other types of blood-related cancers.
-And, Bortezomib (Velcade) is a type of targeted therapy called a proteasome inhibitor, targeting specific enzymes called proteasomes that digest proteins in the cells.
+Bortezomib (Velcade) is another type of targeted therapy called a proteasome inhibitor, targeting specific enzymes called proteasomes that digest proteins in the cells.